-Nearly 60% of the U.S. population now lives in states that have legalized some form of cannabis use and sales, illustrating the rising acceptance of cannabis nationwide and highlighting the industry’s immense potential for future growth.
+Nearly 60% of the U.S. population (thirty states and the District of Columbia) now lives in states that have legalized some form of cannabis use and sales, illustrating the rising acceptance of cannabis nationwide and highlighting the industry’s immense potential for future growth.

 The legal cannabis industry accelerated at a remarkable pace in 2016.
 North American consumers spent $6.7 billion on legal cannabis products, up 34% from 2015.

 The 34% compound annual growth rate from 2014 to 2016 was driven primarily by Colorado and Washington initiating adult-use sales.
 This rate of growth will subside somewhat in 2017 to 22%, as the eight states that voted to open or expand their cannabis markets on Election Day in November 2016 work to implement the new programs.